full-stack-bcn/awesome-fullstack/README.md

 [Cloudflare Workers](https://workers.cloudflare.com): Deploy serverless code instantly across the globe.

+[Railway](https://railway.app/): A modern serverless platform with graphical architecture designer and able to run apps, databases and docker images.

 ## Serverless Databases

 [Supabase](https://supabase.com): Serverless Database implemented on top of Postgres with extras like Authentication, Storage and real-time updates.